 If the S&P 500 corrects by 30%, I may consider doing a cash-out refinance because that means mortgage rates have gone even lower!
 Whatever happens, I'll always be investing some of my monthly cash flow into the market.

-Bottom line: Don’t conduct a cash-out refinance to buy stocks.
+Bottom line: Don't conduct a cash-out refinance to buy stocks.
 Do always have enough cash on hand to take advantage of random investment opportunities.
 Do refinance your mortgage when Treasury yields fall to all-time lows.
-Check out Credible, my favorite mortgage marketplace where prequalified lenders compete for your business.
-You can get competitive, real quotes in under three minutes for free.
-Take advantage of all-time low mortgage rates today.
+And hold onto your property for longer if you've locked in a great mortgage rate.